lucymei/STAT545-hw-Mei-Lucy/hw03/STAT545_hw03.md

 # The low life expectancy is set using mean = 59.47
 ```
 I set the mark of low life expectancy using the mean, which is 59.47.
+This is a table counting the number of countries of each continent with low life expectancy in each recorded year.

 ```r
 ll1 <- gapminder %>%